 Seniors Guidebook to Safety and Security

-Education and awareness of preventive techniques can help you recognize a potential crime situation and show you how to reduce or remove the risk.
+The information in this guide can also be used to help people and their loved ones discuss this topic to help recognize a potential crime situation and show how to reduce or remove the risk.

-- Economic Abuse (stealing or misusing an elderly person's money or possessions)
+- Financial exploitation (stealing or misusing an elderly person's money or possessions).

 - A sudden change in behavior or appearance.